dottjt/plastic/chapters/01-life.md

 <!-- Editor and Character Introduction -->

 Welcome to life.
 A rancid fascination of all things particular.
 A resounding point of asymptotic reference, crown jewel to the unjustified misery we all mimic and pretend.
-A rag-doll daddy of putty intentions, spluttered viscous into the cultural misappropriation you slowly witness before your eyes.
+Asperger's rag-doll daddy of putty intentions, spluttered viscous into the cultural misappropriation you slowly witness before your eyes.
 This is where all stories begin, end and...

-"Truly fantastic", the editor announces from across the room as he swivels his chair towards my direction in a hesitant gleam of cheap cologne and uncompromising flattery, dawdling frantic on a notepad fit suitably for a 90s' Nickelodeon wonderland, struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
-Only crumbs were left of the star-mangled biscuits, presumably store-bought for our excited listeners at home.
+"Truly fantastic", the editor announces from across the room as he swivels his chair towards my direction, hesitant in a gleam of cheap cologne and uncompromising flattery, struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
+Dawdling frantic on a notepad fit suitably for a 90s' Nickelodeon pre-teen, only crumbs were left of the star-mangled biscuits, presumably store-bought for our excited listeners at home.

 "I really, really liked what you did there.
 I thought it was simply fantastic!
 The imagery.
 The sex appeal.
 I could definitely fuck that, if you know what I mean."